Help steer the ship

 - Respect and maintain confidentiality and privacy.

-- Attend meetings fully briefed and prepared.
+- Our committee positions are highly sough after.
+We expect members to attend meetings fully briefed and prepared.
 An annual attendance rate of at least 75% is expected for all National and Regional Committees.

 - Promote Property Council and be a positive advocate for the industry.

-- Carry out the roles and responsibilities of your position, as per your National of Regional Committee Charter.
+- Carry out the roles and responsibilities of your position.

 Our National and Regional Committees consist of a minimum of five and maximum of 15 Committee Members.
 Each Committee can also appoint one additional intern.